awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Monitoring.md

-# Monitoring Amazon Aurora DB cluster metrics<a name="Aurora.Monitoring"></a>
+# Monitoring Amazon Aurora metrics with Amazon CloudWatch<a name="Aurora.Monitoring"></a>

-To determine the health and performance of your Aurora DB cluster, you can monitor Amazon CloudWatch metrics\.
-You can access metrics using the Amazon RDS Management Console, AWS CLI, and CloudWatch API\.
+To determine the health and performance of your Aurora DB cluster, monitor Amazon CloudWatch metrics\.
+Access metrics using the Amazon RDS Management Console, AWS CLI, and CloudWatch API\.
 For more information, see [Monitoring an Amazon Aurora DB cluster](MonitoringAurora.md)\.

 **Note**
 If you are using Amazon RDS Performance Insights, additional metrics are available\.
 For more information, see [Performance Insights metrics published to Amazon CloudWatch](USER_PerfInsights.Cloudwatch.md)\.